England Football Online

 Managers Most managers per appearance

-Andrew Cole earned his first four caps under four different managers for an average of one manager per appearance.
+Andrew Cole made his first four appearances under four different managers for an average of one manager per appearance.
 Cole made his debut against Uruguay under Terry Venables in 1995, appeared next against Italy under Glenn Hoddle at the Tournoi de France in 1997, made his third appearance against France under caretaker Howard Wilkinson in 1999 and finally earned his fourth cap against Poland under new manager Kevin Keegan in his first starting appearance a few weeks later.

 Team